Michan0628/Javascript-30/11-Custom html5 video player/README.md

 ### Fullscreen API

-- element.requestFullscreen(  ): place the element into full screen mode.
+- **element.requestFullscreen(  )**: place the element into full screen mode.

-- document.exitFullscreen(  ): switch from full screen mode back to window mode.
+- **document.exitFullscreen(  )**: switch from full screen mode back to window mode.

-- document.fullscreenElement property tells you if the element is in full screen mode.
+- **document.fullscreenElement** property tells you if the element is in full screen mode.

-- fullscreenchange: fire when it transition into or out of full-screen mode.
+- **fullscreenchange**: this event fires when it transition into or out of full-screen mode.

 ### Example